openwdl/wdl/SPEC.md

     * `String`: Specification for a type of accelerator being requested, e.g., manufacturer or model name.

 Specifies attributes for any [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) that are requested.
 Accelerator specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#✨-compute-environments).

-##### ✨ `volumes`

-* Accepted types: `Map[String, String]`

-Specifies attributes for any [disk mount points](#disks) that are required.
-The value of this hint is a `Map` with the key being the mount point and the value being a `String` with the volume specification.
-The values "HDD" and "SSD" should be recognized to indicate that a specific class of hardware is being requested.
-Volume specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#compute-environments).

 ##### `short_task`